MorrisseyLab/DeCryptICS/README.md

 The tool is currently a work-in-progress.
 Crypt counting is fully functional.

+Install instructions in brief:

+* Install Miniconda and create a conda environment with Python 3.6
+* Run: conda install openslide opencv keras matplotlib scikit-learn numba joblib pandas numpy scipy libiconv ipython
+* Run: pip install xlrd openslide-python
+* Git clone this repository, https://github.com/MorrisseyLab/DeCryptICS.git
+* Download the neural network weights from the Dropbox link listed in install\_instructions.txt and put them in ./DNN/weights/

-See the install\_instructions.txt file for a step-by-step (Linux) guide that may help.
+And that's it!
+See the install\_instructions.txt file for a step-by-step (Linux) guide that may help, and for details on how to get the nerual network running on your GPU.

 Main dependencies are currently: